By Lauretta Jaye

 Organizations shouldn’t be intimidated to establish a corporate wellness program.
 There is no one-size-fits-all solution as wellness means different things to different people.
 We found the seven dimensions of wellness, created by the University of California Riverside, that provide a great foundation.
 Companies should create solutions to help their employees strive towards balance in each.

-Deepak’s 7 Spiritual Laws, similar to the 7 dimensions of wellness, were created to help us understand and strive towards achieving a sense of purpose and wellness.
+Wellness expert Deepak Chopra’s 7 Spiritual Laws, similar to the 7 dimensions of wellness, were created to help us understand and strive towards achieving a sense of purpose and wellness.
 The second law is the Law of Giving: The universe operates through dynamic change…giving and receiving are different aspects of the flow of energy in the universe.
 And in our willingness to give that which we seek, we keep the abundance of the universe circulating in our lives.

 Giving is part of wellbeing.
 As we read through what it means to be socially, emotionally, spiritually, environmentally, occupationally, intellectually and physically well, we see a multitude of ways where giving can be incorporated and utilized to achieve each.